- What is Housing Selection?

 - Will students have an option for substance-free living next year?

 - What if the room, suite or apartment I sign up for is not a single, but I am the only person in it?

-- Are there spaces where men and women can sign up to live together?
+- Are there spaces where people of different genders can sign up to live together?

 - I identify as transgender, gender queer or something other than the standard gender binary.
 How do I go about selecting housing?